mhavey/cassmovie/README.md

 The following describes how to use the Cassandra movie code.

-Pre-Requisite: Cassandra 3.x or higher
+Prerequisite: Cassandra 3.x or higher, 80GB disk space, Linux.

 A) Create the table structure by running the script in ddl/movie.cql.
 You can run this in DataStax DevCenter or in cqlsh.